6 Devotionals about Knowing God in Grief

 Acts 17:25 tells me that because God is self-existent, He is able to give “life” and “breath” to all mankind.
 Because my dear daughter was stillborn, she had no breath on this earth.
 He was able to make her breath here; life and breath can only ever arise from Him.
 But the frailty of life on this earth has never been more apparent to me than when, within hours, I went from hearing my daughter’s heartbeat to not—when my prayer changed from asking for a safe delivery to asking for a miracle He deemed fit not to enact.

-When it was clear that no miracle would happen, there He was—and there His Word was, still proclaiming that He is, that He has always been, and that He always will be.
+As my awareness grew that God would not perform a miracle of more earthly breaths for my daughter, there He was—and there His Word was, still proclaiming that He is, that He has always been, and that He always will be.
 I AM, He says—not frail, not able to lose His life, not able to cease, but necessarily existing.
 When my daughter did not have life on this earth—but instead in the next—I knew I AM.
 And because God is, in and of Himself—independent of any needed supply—and exists beyond my greatest possible thought of Him, a hope beyond me could also still be.

 When is the last time I reflected upon the greatness of God to exist, beyond my comprehension, in and of Himself?
 (Meditate upon verses listed above.)